sgkens/commitfusion/README.md

            -[AsObject [Switch|Bool]]
 ```

-🔹 Assuming you have staged files, you can use the following to commit the changes:
+🔹 Assuming you have staged files, Use `Set-Commit -Confirm` to Apply the commit message.

 ```powershell
 # Apply Commit